How Do I Set Up a Session Policy?

 The Session Policies section lists available policies.
 Click the arrow by a policy name to quickly see where that policy is being used; its availability for users, rep invites, and Jump Items; the support tools configured; and the prompting configured.
 To create a session policy, click Create New Policy, or Copy an existing policy.

 Create a unique name to help identify this policy.
 This name helps when assigning a session policy to users, public portals, and Jump Clients.Set a code name for integration purposes.
 If you do not set a code name, one is created automatically.
 Also give this policy a description to further detail the permissions available in this policy.
-The description is seen when applying a policy to user accounts, group policies,
+The description is seen when applying a policy to user accounts, group policies, and rep invites.

 For all of the permissions that follow, you can choose to enable or disable the permission, or you can choose to set it to Not Defined.
 Session policies are applied to a session in a hierarchical manner, with Jump Clients taking the highest priority, then support portals, then users, and then the global default.
 If multiple policies apply to a session, then the policy with the highest priority will take precedence over the others.
 If, for example, the policy applied to a Jump Client defines a permission, then no other policies may change that permission for the session.
 To make a permission available for a lower policy to define, leave that permission set to Not Defined.